Yamaai-no-Yado KIYASUYA

 ナトリウム-塩化物泉

-(Hypotonic, Neutral, High temperature spring)
+(Hypotonic, Weakly alkaline, High temperature spring)

-Deeply hydrating, lasting warmth from free-flowing springs/
+Deeply hydrating, lasting warmth from free-flowing hot springs/

 Private open-air baths in every room at this secluded mountain inn